christ-0ff/Digital-Electronics-2/Labs/08-i2c/READMe.md

 * Start & Stop done by master.
 * Master always sends slave address to slave as well as R/W condition.
 * All ACK/NACK is set by slave.
-* Checksum data sends slave to master.
+* "Some Checksum Data" sends slave to master.

 ### Meteo station